 It has been a glorious week.
 Graham and I have not had to have take out for one single meal!
 Given that we had an 8 lb. ham from Easter dinner to use up, it has been a lot of ham-based meals.
 I came up with this cheesy broccoli and ham bake based on a pot pie recipe that I found.
+This is a rather simple bake.
+I often find that dessert style baking is more challenging.
+This is why looking at some of the Bakery courses near delhi might be a good idea for anyone looking to boost their skill set.
 Although the original recipe called for Bisquick, I encourage you to make your own Bisquick as I did!
 You’ll also be whipping up a basic cheddar cheese sauce that is good for some bomb Mac N Cheese later!

 Make your own Bisquick

 It is super easy to make your own Bisquick and it stores in an air tight container for up to a year.
 Once I realized I was paying quite the hefty price for “Bisquick”, when in actuality I was paying for “Flour that is called Bisquick”, I decided to designate a container in my pantry for a “make your own Bisquick” recipe.
 The best part?
 You can use the same . exact . recipes from the Bisquick box, so no need to change anything when making pancakes or biscuits on Sunday morning.

 I used my food processor for the initial mixing stages of the Bisquick mix and then finished off mixing with a pastry cutter.
 Just use whatever method you would like (a fork, if you have the time and patience).
 The goal is to make the mixture as crumbly as possible.